What is Lash Extension Glue Made From, Is There Latex in Lash Extension Glue, and Other Common Questions You've Been Asking.

 When it comes down to it though, it’s so important as a Lash Tech to know exactly what you’re using on a daily basis and to have a deeper understanding of the products in your lash extension kit, so that you can be sure that you are working safely and effectively.
 Without further ado, let’s answer your lash glue FAQs.

-a mixed group of 8 london lash glues and 2 jade stones
+a group of lash extension glues

 What is Lash Extension Glue Made From?